fbef0102/Game-Private_Plugin/L4D_插件/Fun_娛樂/simple-bhop/readme.md

 * <details><summary>How does it work?</summary>

 	* Type ```!bhop``` -> Hold Space Key -> Jump -> Have Fun
+	* This plugin is for real players, AI bots won't bhop automatically
 </details>

 * <details><summary>ConVar | 指令</summary>